instead-hub/instead/doc/stead3-en.md

 ## Inventory

-The easiest way to create an object that can be picked up is to assign a handler to the 'tak' attribute, short for "take".
+The easiest way to create an object that can be picked up is to assign a handler to the 'tak' attribute, which is short for "take".
 For example:

 ```
 obj {